Dear Dr. K,

 Dear Weary of Walls in Wedlock,

 Believe it or not, this pattern of defensive behavior is extremely common.
-Defensiveness is one of the four horsemen of the apocalypse according to John Gottman.
-We see it in all marriages, but we just see more of it in a troubled marriage.
+According to John Gottman, defensiveness is one of the four horsemen of the apocalypse.
+We see it in all marriages, but we see more of it in a troubled marriage.

-It sounds as if your husband may initially respond to each one of your concerns as if you are saying to him “Look at what you did!
+It sounds as if your husband may initially respond to your concerns as if you are saying, “Look at what you did!
 It’s all your fault!
 You’ll have to fix it!”

-It doesn’t sometimes matter how sweetly you say it, or how much you use the word “we” as you describe the problem.
-Often these folks have very critical parents who blame the child frequently, and the defensiveness becomes a bad habit.
+It doesn’t sometimes matter how sweetly you say it or how much you use the word “we” as you describe the problem.
+Often, these folks have critical parents who blame the child frequently, and the defensiveness becomes a bad habit.

 He first needs to understand what defensiveness is and learn about the antidote.

-The antidote is to find something that your partner has said that you can agree with.
+The antidote is to find something your partner has said you can agree with.
 When you listen for something you can agree with your spouse on, the conversation goes much more smoothly.

-When you respond by saying something like “I can see your point about XY or Z,” you are signaling to your partner that you’re listening.
+When you respond by saying something like, “I can see your point about XY or Z,” you signal your partner that you’re listening.
 That, by itself, often improves disagreements between couples.

 I would also learn the difference between discussing perpetual and solvable issues.
-This will help both of you two decide before the conversation starts, whether the goal is problem-solving or a deeper understanding of where each of you is coming from.
+Before the conversation starts, this will help you decide whether the goal is problem-solving or a deeper understanding of where each of you is coming from.

-If he begins to argue with you, reiterate that you don’t want to talk about it now, but you would like to talk about it later.
-Tell him you really appreciate him for being willing to be your sounding board and note taker.
+If he begins to argue with you, reiterate that you don’t want to discuss it now but would like to discuss it later.
+Tell him you really appreciate him for being willing to be your sounding board and note-taker.

-Clear expressions of appreciation are the life blood of the defensive spouse.
+Explicit expressions of appreciation are the lifeblood of the defensive spouse.
 I might be tempted to suggest that you find one thing to express your appreciation about each and every day.
 Of course, I would like to suggest that every couple do the same thing.
-I have never met a spouse who has complained that their partner too often compliments and appreciates them.
+I have never met a spouse complaining that their partner too often compliments and appreciates them.

-This will give him an entire evening to reflect upon the issues that you have raised, and perhaps to have some thoughtful insight on the problems that you have posed.
+This will give him an entire evening to reflect upon the issues that you have raised and perhaps to have some thoughtful insight into the problems that you have posed.

-And while I don’t doubt your version of the story that the way you come across is not the problem, I would encourage everyone, but especially women (who complain 80% of the time) to learn the difference between a complaint and a criticism.
+While I don’t doubt your version of the story that the way you come across is not the problem, I would encourage everyone, especially women (who complain 80% of the time), to learn the difference between a complaint and a criticism.

-I would also add to any of my male readers that complaining is something you should be hoping for on a regular basis from your spouse.
-When a woman stops complaining in a marriage that is an extremely bad sign that a husband should quickly try and change.
+I would also add to any of my male readers that complaining is something you should be hoping for regularly from your spouse.
+When a woman stops complaining in a marriage, it is an extremely bad sign that a husband should quickly try to change.
 It means that she is withdrawing from you.

-The easiest way that many can determine whether there is poop in the pipes is the six second kiss.
-While some couples are able to separate their sexual life from the rest of their marriage, most of us can’t.
+The easiest way that many can determine whether there is poop in the pipes is the six-second kiss.
+While some couples can separate their sexual life from the rest of their marriage, most of us can’t.

-So while my response, here was rather lengthy, I wish sum it up this way:
+So, while my response here was rather lengthy, I wish to sum it up this way:

-1. Learn how to fight and together talk about what defensiveness is and how it shows up in Marriage.
+1. Learn how to fight and talk together about defensiveness is and how it shows up in Marriage.

 2. Learn the difference between solvable and perpetual problems and identify which one you’re going to be discussing to identify which strategy to use

-3. Try the approach of requesting a “scribe” for you to brainstorm you’re thinking while he writes down your central points.
-Leave it overnight and discuss it in the morning.
+3. Try requesting a “scribe” to brainstorm your ideas while he writes down your central points.
+Leave the assignment overnight and discuss it in the morning.

-4. Polish up your ability to make effective complaints, and teach your husband, the difference between a criticism and a complaint.
+4. Polish your ability to make effective complaints and teach your husband the difference between criticism and complaint.

 Thanks for writing.